BoroBongo/105_SRE_Cloud_computing_AWS/README.md

 - Each layer has a specific responsibility.
 - A higher layer can use services in a lower layer, but not the other way around.

+## Software Development Lifecycle (Environments)

+### Planning

+- Turning idea into a plan on how to create the product

+### Development

+- Environment in which you implement the steps made within Planning environment

+### Testing

+- MOST important step
+- Nothing goes into production before it goes through testing

+### Staging

+- A safe space right before production
+- Product is fully finished and ready for production but hasn't been pushed yet
+- Final chance to make any changes

+### Production

+- Product is finished and pushed to public

 #

 # Useful links

 - https://www.comparethecloud.net/articles/the-four-pillars-of-an-enterprise-data-cloud/